athenarc/experimental-analysis-of-value-linking/README.md

 ## Dataset Preparation

-Before running the experiments, prepare the dataset for value linking by executing:
+You can safely ignore this step since the dataset already exist in the assets folder.
+However you can try creating the datasets on tour own by executing:

     python create_value_linking_dataset.py

 ---